Can You Have Too Many Electrolytes?

 Another drink that shouldn’t be considered a hydration option, alcohol, causes the body to remove liquids at an accelerated rate.
 This raises the possibility of electrolyte imbalance and cuts their effectiveness.

 Electrolyte imbalance can have a wide range of debilitating effects on the body.
 However, for the most part, these imbalances are secondary issues caused by preexisting conditions.
 This makes those imbalances rare, and as for an everyday diet, there’s little reason to worry about taking on too many electrolytes.

-DripDrop ORS can help provide those necessary minerals—three times as many as a sports drink—while only providing half as much sugar.
-Check out the DripDrop ORS multi-flavor pouch or subscribe and save 25%.
+DripDrop can help provide those necessary minerals—three times as many as a sports drink.
+Check out the DripDrop's multi-flavor pouch or subscribe and save 25%.
 Simply add the packets to water and provide your body with the elements necessary to maintain its water and electrolyte balance.